- Lactose intolerance and absorption

 Several HFE variations affect our ability to regulate iron absorption.
 The most common appears to be C282Y, with others including H63D.
-In people without these gene variants, a feedback mechanism lets the body know to downregulate iron absorption when iron status is good.
-(R)
+In people without these gene variants, a feedback mechanism lets the body know to down regulate iron absorption when iron status is good.
+5

 In HH, this mechanism is faulty, which can lead to excessive iron accumulation in the liver, heart, pancreas, joints, and pituitary gland.
 Excess iron damages these tissues, resulting in joint problems, cirrhosis of the liver, liver cancer, diabetes, and heart disease.
 Once diagnosed, HH is easy to treat, largely through phlebotomy, where a person has blood removed to reduce circulating iron levels.

 Around 1 in 10 people in the U.S. carry a copy of the HFE gene variant.
 HH arises when a person carries two faulty copies of the gene; symptoms are usually mild or absent if a person carries just one copy.
 The biological children of two people who are HFE carriers have a 25% chance of inheriting two copies of the faulty gene and will likely develop HH.
 Genetic testing is recommended for anyone planning to conceive as this can identify a higher risk of HH and other conditions, allowing them to be diagnosed and treated early for greater efficacy.
 5

 At one time, the HFE gene variant likely conferred a nutritional advantage, allowing people to absorb a greater amount of iron from food in areas where the mineral was in poor supply, such as in northern Europe.
 As diets improved and people migrated to areas with higher iron content in the soil, the HFE SNP was no longer necessary, and instead began to pose a risk of iron overload.
 6